lrivoire/lrivoire.github.io/_pages/research.md

       Atmospheric transport
   </h3>
   <p>
-    How much do climate models overdilute pollutants?
-I am investigating transport pathways using the concept of "airshed".
+    <span style="font-weight:600;">How much do climate models overdilute pollutants?</span> I am investigating transport pathways using the concept of "airshed".
   </p>
   <p>
-    What is a jet anyway?
-I am redefining the strongest air currents with a Lagrangian method:
+    <span style="font-weight:600;">What is a jet anyway?</span> I am redefining the strongest air currents with a Lagrangian method:
     <a href="https://lrivoire.github.io/JetLag/">JetLag</a>.
   </p>
 </div>